alexbelgium/hassio-addons/cloudcommander/README.md

 ## About

-Cloud Commander a file manager for the web with console and editor This addon is based on the [docker image](https://hub.docker.com/r/coderaiser/cloudcmd).
+Cloud Commander a file manager for the web with console and editor.
+This addon is based on the [docker image](https://hub.docker.com/r/coderaiser/cloudcmd).

 ## Installation